Nitrogen is the single most limiting factor in plant growth.

 Not enough nitrogen

 Stunting and chlorosis are the two most common signs of insufficient nitrogen.
 Nitrogen is highly mobile within the soil and in plants.
 Nitrogen deficiencies are frequently seen as a pale area down the middle of each leaf, with older leaves affected first.
 This happens because the plant pulls nitrogen from older leaves to feed newer leaves.
 Nitrogen deficiencies in peach and nectarine tend to show as red areas on leaves (where photosynthesis is no longer occurring properly).
-Nitrogen deficiency and sodium toxicity are common in the Bay Area.
+Nitrogen deficiency and sodium toxicity are common in San Jose, California.
 Our heavy clay also reduces nitrogen levels in the soil.

 Too much nitrogen